googlefonts/colr-gradients-spec/colr-gradients-spec.md

 paint within a region for which a finite bounding box could be defined.
 The different paint formats have different boundedness characteristics:

-* PaintGlyph is always inherently bounded.
+* PaintGlyph is inherently bounded.
-* PaintSolid, PaintLinearGradient and PaintRadialGradient are always unbounded.
+* PaintSolid, PaintLinearGradient and PaintRadialGradient are inherently unbounded.
 * PaintColrLayers is bounded *if and only if* all referenced sub-graphs are bounded.
 * PaintColrGlyph is bounded *if and only if* the color glyph definition for the referenced base glyph ID is bounded.
 * PaintTransformed, PaintTranslate, PaintRotate and PaintSkew are bounded *if and only if* the referenced sub-graph is bounded.
-* PaintComposite is either bounded or unbounded, according to the compositing or blending mode used.
+* PaintComposite is either bounded or unbounded, according to the composite mode used and the boundedness of the referenced sub-graphs.
 See 5.7.11.2.5.11 for details.

 Applications shall confirm that a color glyph definition is bounded, and shall not render a color glyph if the defining graph is not bounded.